A day in the life of a domestic violence specialist

 The Deception Bay team participated in four days of ‘Mandel Safe and Together’ intensive training, a highly regarded model from the United States which partly focusses on working with perpetrators.

-Domestic and family violence is a major driver of homelessness in Australia and is therefore address it is one of Mission Australia’s priorities.
+Domestic and family violence is a major driver of homelessness in Australia, therefore addressing it is one of Mission Australia’s priorities.

 Help is available for people experiencing domestic and family violence.
 If you are experiencing abuse or violence it is not your fault.
 There are support services that can help you.
 If your life is in danger, call 000.
 For other concerns, the National Sexual Assault, Family & Domestic Violence Counselling Line is available on 1800 737 732.